microsoft/WindowsAppSDK/docs/triage.md

 The Project Reunion team manages issues and PRs in the repo using a process we call "triage".
 It helps us keep issues organized and focuses the attention of the different groups that work in our project.

 Our objective is to make sure all issues have one or more owners, an issue type label, and one or more area labels.
-Our goal is to make sure all issues are triaged within 2 business days.

-Note: new issues are automatically labeled needs-triage by the msftbot, so the triage team only needs to review any issues that have been labeled as needs-triaged.
+New issues are automatically labeled needs-triage by the msftbot, so the triage team only needs to review any issues that have been labeled as `needs-triage`.
-(Exception: a few issues were created prior to enabling the bot.)

 ## Issue Types
 Each issue should only have one type.